Tissue Paper Flowers

 Once the corners are cut, twist a green pipe cleaner around the center, about where you stapled the folded paper.
 Loop and twist the pipe cleaner and secure it below so that it will act as the stem of your flower.

-After the pipe cleaner is secured, it’s time to make your flower pop!
+After the pipe cleaner is secured, it’s time to fluff your flower and really make it pop!
 Gently, peel the top layer of the tissue paper towards the center of the flower.
 Alternate this step, back and forth on each side of the flower, until all of the layers of tissue paper have been separated and fluffed.

 Next, it’s time to finish the stem for your flower.
 Start by twisting the green pipe cleaner that is attached to your flower around a small wooden skewer or popsicle stick.
 Make sure the sharp end of the skewer is pointing down.
 Add another pipe cleaner and repeat the process until you reach the end of the stick.
 Set aside.